JPunnar/anagram_finder/README.md

 # anagram_finder
-a small script to find all anagrams in dictionary
+A small Ruby script to find all anagrams in dictionary.
+Basically creates a hash where keys are strings with sorted chars and values are arrays of actual words.
+Works because all anagrams are equal when chars are sorted.
+Might re-write later in C for speed.